Newcomen Street Corporation Baths

 Newcomen Street Corporation Baths were public baths in Newcastle, Australia.
 Opened in 1888, ongoing financial and hygiene problems resulted in the closure of the baths in 1906.
+The baths provided a place for the public to bathe in sea water while enjoying the health benefits in a safe manner.
 The building was converted into an arcade in 1934, and parts of the original façade are still visible today.

 History

 In January 1877 Wickam Council announced that new public baths would be built the following summer.

 The people of Newcastle had petitioned the council to build the public baths to appease fears about public safety and modesty.
 Newcastle's beaches were considered a dangerous place to swim, despite the belief that bathing in the sea was good for health that was common in the 1800's.
 The council allowed swimming at the beach for no charge between 8 pm - 5 am, and many men were arrested for swimming outside these hours.
 After a 'flashing' incident in 1842, an area was designated specifically for women to swim at Newcastle beach, but the spot was quite exposed, and women sought a place where they could bathe, safe from prying eyes, sharks and rough surf.

 In January 1879 a proposed site was surveyed, and considered unsuitable.
 In May 1887, a suitable site was found and work began in June that year.
 The baths were designed by architects Jeater, Rodd and Hay.

 Construction of the baths involved solving numerous engineering challenges, including requiring Hunter Water to cart water through Hunter Street, significant improvements to the drainage system affecting Hunter, Darby and Newcomen Streets, and erecting pumps in Hunter Street and Perkin Street.